Castle Eden Dene

-Nearest to the A19 is a small village of modern executive-type houses on the site of Castle Eden Brewery.
+Nearest to the A19 is a small village of modern executive-type houses on the site of the Castle Eden Brewery.
 Part of the old brewery building remains, an attractive white-painted 19th century building overlooking the main road and resembling a large stable block.

 Called the Old Brewery, this is now Castle Eden Business Centre and has a gateway with a clock and a little bird-cage like tower above.
 Castle Eden Brewery was founded by John Nimmo in 1826 and originally operated from the Castle Eden Inn about a mile to the south.

-The brewery, called J Nimmo & Sons once owned 41 public houses and was noted for Castle Eden Ale.
+The brewery, called J Nimmo & Sons once owned 41 public houses and was noted for its Castle Eden Ale.
 In 2002, the brewery closed but the ale is now produced by North East brewer, Camerons.

 Unfortunately it went out of business after the Salvins attempted to recover an unpaid debt for goods sold to the French government.
-Two members of the Salvin family, a brother and sister went to Paris and were imprisoned and bankrupted in securing their eventual release.
+Two members of the Salvin family, a brother and a sister went to Paris and were imprisoned and then bankrupted in securing their eventual release.
 The factory at Castle Eden closed in 1796.

 Nearby on the edge of Castle Eden Golf Course near to the cricket club is Parklands, a large house of about 1800 with a collection of neighbouring houses of more recent times forming another village of a kind.
-The golf course is on the southern edge of Castle Eden Dene and occupies the former parkland grounds of the castle at Castle Eden.
+The golf course is on the southern edge of Castle Eden Dene and occupies the former parkland grounds of the actual ‘castle’ at Castle Eden.

 Castle Eden Village

-The old village of Castle Eden is a pretty, but tiny village of two rows with a street-name ‘The Village’.
+The old village of Castle Eden is a pretty, but tiny village of two rows with the street-name ‘The Village’.
 Nearby, the delightful village church is dedicated to St James and dates from 1764.
-It replaced an earlier medieval chapel of St James dating to the 1140s and founded by Robert Brus, the Lord of Eden, who also held Hartlepool and Guisborough.
+It replaced an earlier medieval chapel of St James dating to the 1140s and was founded by Robert Brus, the Lord of Eden, who also held Hartlepool and Guisborough.